fssa-batch3/uthra.boopathy__web_project/README.md

         4. Enter the required product/item details such as name, price, description, and stock information.
         5. Click the "Upload" button to upload the new product.
     * Expected result :
-        * The new product is created and added to the seller's list of products.
+        * The new product is created and added to the seller's list of products and added to the user page.

 VIEW THE LIST OF PRODUCTS :  ( COMPLETD )